SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

 The presence of features consistent with carbon in our earliest and latest spectra indicates that carbon may be found throughout most, or indeed the entirety, of the ejecta in SN~2025qe.
 Qualitatively, this is in agreement with predictions from pure deflagration models, in which unburned material is entrained by the turbulent flame as it propagates throughout the white dwarf \citep{niemeyer--96, reinecke--02a, reinecke--02b, fink-2014, lach--22--def}.
 We note that similar features (at slightly lower velocities) are also observed in the spectra of SN~2019muj, which was the subject of detailed spectroscopic analysis by \cite{barna--21}.
-Using \textsc{tardis} \citep{tardis} simulations, \cite{barna--21} find that the strengths of \ion{C}{ii} features are too strong in their maximum light spectra when a uniform abundance model is used.
-In contrast, they argue that a stratified carbon abundance, in which carbon is excluded from velocities below 6\,500~\kms, produces more favourable agreement, but they also note that the abundance in the outermost regions is uncertain due to the density profile.
-A stratified carbon distribution such as this would appear to be inconsistent with predictions from pure deflagration models, but we stress that pure deflagrations do not necessarily predict an exactly uniform abundance distribution.
-Based on our spectra of SN~2025qe, we find features consistent with \ion{C}{ii} at $\sim$4\,000 -- 5\,000~\kms\, around maximum light, while the earliest spectra show features consistent with \ion{C}{iii} at $\sim$4\,000 -- 6\,000~\kms.
-These velocities are comparable to those measured for other burning products, such as iron and silicon, at the same epoch.
-Later spectra also show features consistent with \ion{C}{ii} at lower velocities, but there may be at least some contamination from iron absorption.
+Using \textsc{tardis} \citep{tardis} simulations, \cite{barna--21} find that the strengths of \ion{C}{ii} features are too strong in their maximum light spectra when a uniform abundance model is used and argue instead that excluding carbon below 6\,500~\kms produces more favourable agreement.
+From our spectra, although some features may be contaminated by \ion{Fe}{ii}, we cannot exclude carbon from the low velocity region of SN~2025qe.
 Assuming density profiles from the \cite{fink-2014} pure deflagration models, these velocities correspond to the inner $\sim$0.01 -- 0.06~$M_{\odot}$ of ejecta.
-We therefore argue that carbon is present in the very outermost regions of the ejecta of SN~2025qe and that it cannot be excluded from the innermost regions, potentially indicating a well-mixed structure.
+Together with the presence of carbon in our earliest spectra (i.e. the outermost regions of the ejecta), this would indicate a potentially well-mixed structure.
+Previous studies have shown that while carbon is predicted throughout the ejecta of pure deflagration models, the features are indeed stronger than observed in SNe~Iax \citep{kromer-13}, with mass fractions ranging from $\sim$30 -- 60 per cent \citep{jordan--12, fink-2014, lach--22--def}.
+The initial composition and ignition conditions of the progenitor white dwarf clearly can have an impact on the resulting ejecta.
+It is unclear however whether these factors are significant enough to produce the apparent reduction in carbon in the ejecta required by observations of SNe~Iax.